-This Potable Well Water Sampling and Analysis Plan (SAP) was prepared by CTEH, LLC (CTEH) on behalf of Energy Transfer LP (Energy Transfer) for potable well water monitoring and sampling performed by Groundwater & Environmental Services, Inc. (GES) personnel in relation to the Upper Makefield Response in Washington Crossing, Pennsylvania.
-A leak from a pipeline that transports refined petroleum products, including jet fuel, was identified in January 2025.
+This Potable Water Sampling and Analysis Plan (SAP) was prepared by CTEH, LLC (CTEH) on behalf of Sunoco Pipeline LP (Sunoco Pipeline) for potable well water monitoring and sampling performed by Groundwater & Environmental Services, Inc. (GES) personnel in relation to the Upper Makefield Response in Washington Crossing, Pennsylvania.
+A release from a pipeline that transports refined petroleum products, including jet fuel, was identified in January 2025.
 The GPS coordinates for the approximate location of the release site (hereinafter referred to as Site) are: 40.271184, -74.875953.
 A map of the incident location is provided in Attachment A.

-The objectives of the environmental investigation and potable well water sampling are to:
+The objectives of the potable well water monitoring and sampling are to:

-- 1. Conduct air monitoring of water sample headspace and external wellhead headspace, as accessible, as screening for volatile organic compounds (VOCs); and - 2.
-Collect water samples from domestic wells to evaluate potential impacts to potable water related to jet fuel and its potential constituents.
+- 1. Conduct air monitoring of influent and effluent water headspace and well water headspace, as accessible, as screening for volatile organic compounds (VOCs); and - 2.
+Collect water samples from influent and effluent water sources fed by domestic potable wells to evaluate potential impacts to potable water related to refined petroleum products, including jet fuel, and their potential constituents.